 So if you have a tattoo, we’d recommend you subscribe to the other hair removal methods we discuss here.

-You should also avoid using laser over pigmented areas of your skin.
+You should also avoid using a laser over pigmented areas of your skin.

 3. Take breaks